The concept of ‘proportion and scale’ in the garden can be tricky to get right, but when you do, you just know it.

 Since it’s hard for many people to grasp the subtle differences between these two terms, I thought it might be helpful to illustrate by showing you the fountain that was here when we moved in a few years ago.

-It even seemed to emphasize the weirdness of that ginormous, saggy boulder at its feet!
+Not only was it out of place, but it even seemed to emphasize the weirdness of that ginormous, saggy boulder at its feet!

-Everything else was just so visually hot, visually cluttered, and visually oppressive – polar opposite of ‘inviting.’
+Everything else was just so visually hot, visually cluttered, and visually oppressive – the polar opposite of ‘inviting.’